josephguzman1994/IllithidNova/README.md

 - scipy
 - stwcs

-Please read below for more installation instructions.
+Please find installation instructions towards the bottom of this README for more detail.

 ## Examples